OYASHI777/coup/README.md

   📜 [Combining Deep Reinforcement Learning and Search for Imperfect-Information Games](https://arxiv.org/abs/2007.13544)

 ## FAQ
-No I am not going to simply dump a transformer architecture and expect it to work.
+No I am not going to simply dump a transformer architecture.